underctrl-io/commandkit/CONTRIBUTING.md

 # Contributing to CommandKit

 Firstly, thank you for considering contributing to CommandKit!
 Whether you're looking to fix bugs, add new features, or just ask questions, your input is valuable to us.
+Before actually opening a pull request, we recommend that you first open an issue (or check existing ones) to discuss the feature/bug you intend to add/fix.

 ## Setup